galaxyproject/galaxy-cloudman-playbook/README.md

 *Warning:* If you run the role for installing the tools more than once (or if you have installed tools via the Toolshed by other means), the role will place a clean copy of `shed_tool_conf_cloud.xml` into the `config` dir possibly replacing the file that contains information about already existing tool installations.

 ### Building galaxyFS
 Either build option starts by launching an instance of the image created above.
 Once CloudMan starts, choose `Test` cluster type.
 Then, is is necessary to edit `galaxyFS.yml` to set `galaxyFS-builder` for `hosts` field and comment out `connection: local` entry.
-Next, set the launched instance IP address under `galaxyFS-builder` host group in the `inventory/builders` file and invoke the following command:
+Next, set the launched instance IP address under `galaxyFS-builder` host group in the `inventory/builders` file and invoke the following command (having filled in the required variables):

 	ansible-playbook -i inventory/builders galaxyFS.yml --extra-vars psql_galaxyftp_password=<psql_galaxyftp_password from image above> --extra-vars galaxy_admin_user_password=<a password>